AceCommQueue-1.0 - Transparent Send-Queue for AceComm-3.0

 Register with LibStub("AceCommQueue-1.0"):RegisterSlashCommand("/acq").
 Available commands:

-- /acq queues — Print current queue state for all active channels
+- /acq status — Print current queue state for all active channels

 Requirements